urakymzhan/TS-basics/apps/sort/README.md

 # SORT APP

+> App focuses on Interfaces, Abstract Classes, Design Patterns in Typescript

 We want to build a sorting algorithm to sort many types of data structures: Arrays, String, LinkedList.

 Sorting Algorithms Example used: